-Capital expenditure in the year 2018/19 2019/20
+Capital expenditure in the year 2020/21

-See Note £000s £000s
+See Note £000s

-Enhancements to existing buildings 892 872
+Enhancements to existing buildings 505

-Purchase of additional land and buildings 0 325
+Purchase of additional land and buildings (

-Networked Fire Services Partnership ICT systems 229 101
+Networked Fire Services Partnership ICT systems C

-Other ICT systems and communications equipment 479 451
+Other ICT systems and communications equipment 564

-Firefighters' helmets, PPE & other equipment 691 1,106
+Operational & other equipment 267

-Vehicles 3,775 569
+Vehicles 1,958

-Property, plant and equipment 5 6,066 3,424
+Property, plant and equipment 5 3,294

-Software licences (intangible assets) 6 0 0
+Software licences (intangible assets) 6 85

-Total capital expenditure 19 6,066 3,424
+Total capital expenditure 19 3,379

-6 The Pensions Liability
+5 The Pensions Liability

 Reference has already been made to the Pensions Liability and Reserve, which have a significant impact on the Balance Sheet of the Authority.
-The balance was £520.5m at 31 March 2020, a reduction of £57.8m since the start of the year.
+The balance was £678.6m at 31 March 2021, a increase of £158.1m since the start of the year.
 All of the figures for pensions, except the actual contributions made by employees and the Authority, are calculated or estimated by the Actuary, who interprets the requirements of International Accounting Standard (IAS) 19 "Employee Benefits" and other relevant accounting provisions.
-The Authority has appointed Barnett Waddingham LLP, a firm of independent actuaries, to estimate the value of the liability in relation to the FPS each year.
-Wiltshire Council, as the administering authority for the LGPS, appointed Hymans Robertson LLP as actuaries to the Wiltshire Council Pension Fund.
+The Authority has appointed Barnett Waddingham LLP, a firm of independent actuaries, to estimate the value of the liability in relation to the Firefighters' Pension Scheme (FPS) each year.
+Wiltshire Council, as the administering authority for the Local Government Pension Scheme (LGPS), appointed Hymans Robertson LLP as actuaries to the Wiltshire Council Pension Fund.